brianhhuynh38/CSC481-581-GameEngine/ReadMe.md

 # Introduction
-This is Team 1's game engine repository for CSC 581 - Game Engine Foundaations.
+This is Team 1's game engine repository for CSC 581 - Game Engine Foundations.
 Below are compilation instructions, as well as our references for each of the tutorials we used while making this project.